Algebraic cycles on fiber bundles of Leray-Hirsch type: Abstract

 \section{Abstract}

-We give a Leray-Hirsch theorem of Chow groups and use it to study the Hodge conjecture for algebraic fiber bundles.
+We give a theorem of Leray-Hirsch type for Chow groups and use it to study the Hogde and Grothendieck's standard conjectures for algebraic fiber bundles of Leray-Hirsch type.
 Morevoer, the Hodge conjecture for product varieties will also be considered.